nmmull/compsig/README.md

 $ dune exec compsig -- -i lsc -i py < examples/ex4.ml | python3
 ```

-This depends on Matplotlib and [SciPy](https://scipy.org/).
-If successful, you should see a plot like this one (this one is zoomed in a bit).
+Note that the output script depends on Matplotlib and
+[SciPy](https://scipy.org/).
+If successful, you should see a plot like
+this one.

 TODO

 ## Future Work

 There is still quite a bit to do on this project.
 Of course, we'd like
-to make this fully featured.
-But before doing this, we have a couple
+to make this usable tool, but before doing this, we have a couple
 things left to experiment with:

 * implementing filters
-* attempting less destructive translations, i.e., maintaining more of the original structure of the program if possible
+* attempting less destructive translations, i.e., maintaining more of the original structure of the program when possible
-* dealing with the "time" component, which is more important to music composition in general
+* dealing with the "time" component of audio PLs, which is more important to music composition in general
 * looking more deeply into other audio PLs